 These childhood memories inspired me, over the course of my life, to ask deep questions about how the human enterprise engages with the landscapes it inhabits and the many living beings we share those landscapes with, including each other.
 I studied ecology and evolution while an undergraduate at Purdue University, then environmental science and public affairs as a graduate student at Indiana University.
 I moved to Vermont in 2007 to study ecological economics at the University of Vermont, finishing my formal schooling in 2011.
 My education continues though, inspired by a desire to understand the social and environmental drivers of colonialism and conquest, the broader implications of ancestral trauma and how to heal it, and what it means to reconnect to a place after generations of cultural atrophy.

-These days I live in Vermont’s Champlain valley, land occupied by the Abenaki people before waves of European colonists forced most of them north into Canada.
+These days I live in Vermont’s Champlain valley, land occupied by the Abenaki people before waves of European colonists forced most of them north into Canada more than 100 years ago.
 I teach at the University of Vermont on a part-time basis, occasionally teach at other colleges and universities, and offer classes and workshops outside of university settings.
 I produce the Healing Culture Podcast, which you can listen to on this website and on most podcatchers.
-I also film videos for my YouTube Channel.
+I also film videos for my YouTube Channel, including a series on Deep Connection as well as another titled Systems & Society.
 When I am not working on these projects you can often find me wandering Vermont’s forests and fields in search of edible wild plants and mushrooms or scouting for the upcoming hunting season, or just wandering for the sake of wandering, which is a perfectly reasonable undertaking, as far as I am concerned.
 I learn, practice, and teach an array of place-based living skills and martial arts, among other things.